StefanoJin/ElaboratoJin/test/lib/googletest/docs/AdvancedGuide.md

 `foo_test_1.xml`) to avoid overwriting it.

 The report uses the format described here.
-It is based on the `junitreport` Ant task and can be parsed by popular continuous build systems like [Hudson](https://hudson.dev.java.net/).
+It is based on the `junitreport` Ant activity and can be parsed by popular continuous build systems like [Hudson](https://hudson.dev.java.net/).
 Since that format was originally intended for Java, a little interpretation is required to make it apply to Google Test tests, as shown here: